webhead404/threat-terra/README.md

 <hr />
 <br>
 Threaterra is based on Thremulation Station which is an approachable small-scale threat emulation and detection range.
 That leans on Atomic Red Team for emulating threats, and the Elastic Endpoint Agent for detection.
 ThremulationStation utilizing a bash script called `stationctl` to make standing up the lab easy.
 Threaterra uses Packer, Terraform and Ansible to deploy ThremulationLab to ESXi.
 Threaterra will need a rewrite of `stationctl` for Terraform.
 Additionally Prelude Operator is an option for emulating threats within Threaterra utilizing the Pneuma agent by default.
-If you are interested in using ESXi, go ahead and navigate to the ESXi folder and follow the README.
+If you are interested in using ESXi, go ahead and navigate to https://github.com/webhead404/threat-terra/tree/main/ESXi and follow the README.
 Below are a few protips for Operator and Pneuma usage:

 - Operator requires X11 forwarding so you will have to have that set up prior to using it.
 Easy button on macOS is to install `xquartz`.